-Every engineering field is always eager for more workers, and most technical-minded students are eager to launch themselves into an engineering career — before they even know what they are getting themselves into.
+Every engineering field is always eager for more workers, and more technical-minded students are eager to launch themselves into an engineering career — before they even know what they are getting themselves into.

 Engineering can be satisfying and rewarding, but it can also be frustratingly challenging.

-Before anyone commits to a career in engineering, they should understand exactly what is required of them at every stage: before college, throughout education and during their real-world engineering career.
+Before anyone is committed to a career in engineering, they should understand exactly what is required of them at every stage: before college, throughout education and during their real-world engineering career.

 Any strong, successful career begins long before one enters the field.
 If possible, prospective engineers should start young, honing their skills and personality for engineering long before they begin more serious study.

 Here are three important tasks for future engineers prior to enrolling in a college degree program: